Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT14/README.md

 -----
-### Architectural Diagram
+### Architectural Diagram :-

 <img width="1105" height="690" alt="image" src="https://github.com/user-attachments/assets/5f4f2cfc-e258-4126-b3c3-1f6b5984a865" />

 ------

-### Mapping the Project to Relevant Sustainable Development Goals (SDGs)
+### Mapping the Project to Relevant Sustainable Development Goals (SDGs) :-

-Vulnerability to Hacking and Database Breaches
+#### Vulnerability to Hacking and Database Breaches :
 Our system stores data off-chain on the IPFS network, which is a distributed, peer-to-peer system.
 The data is encrypted before being uploaded, meaning even if an attacker gains access to the files on IPFS, they are unreadable without the patient's private key.
 The Polygon blockchain only holds the secure, unhackable reference to the data, not the data itself, eliminating the risk of a single database breach leaking all patient information.

-#### Mutable and Alterable Medical Records:
+#### Mutable and Alterable Medical Records :
 The Polygon blockchain provides a permanent, immutable record of every transaction.
 Once a hash of a medical record is written to the blockchain, it cannot be changed or deleted.
 Any subsequent changes require a new transaction, creating a verifiable and transparent audit trail.
 This design makes data tampering nearly impossible and instantly detectable.

-#### Lack of Trust in Data Provenance:
+#### Lack of Trust in Data Provenance :
 The blockchain's public ledger provides a cryptographically secure timestamp and a clear record of who uploaded the data (using their wallet address) and when.
 This verifiable provenance ensures that every record is authentic, building trust in the data's origin and integrity.

-#### No True Patient Ownership or Immediate Access:
+#### No True Patient Ownership or Immediate Access :
 The blockchain's public ledger provides a cryptographically secure timestamp and a clear record of who uploaded the data (using their wallet address) and when.
 This verifiable provenance ensures that every record is authentic, building trust in the data's origin and integrity.

-#### Fragmented, Siloed, and Non-Interoperable Data:
+#### Fragmented, Siloed, and Non-Interoperable Data :
 By using a single, unified system, patients can aggregate all of their medical records in one place.
 The decentralized nature of IPFS and the consistent data referencing on the Polygon blockchain creates a single, comprehensive view of the patient's health history, making the data interoperable across different healthcare providers and eliminating information silos.

-#### Restricted Data Sharing and Lack of Patient Control:
+#### Restricted Data Sharing and Lack of Patient Control :
 Patients have granular control over their data.
 Using their wallet, they can grant a doctor, a specialist, or even a researcher temporary, specific access to their records.
 The process is entirely automated and controlled by the patient, giving them full autonomy.

-#### Data Integrity Risks and Lack of Audit Trail:
+#### Data Integrity Risks and Lack of Audit Trail :
 The blockchain's immutable ledger serves as a perfect, verifiable audit trail.
-Every action—from adding a new record to granting a doctor access—is logged as a transaction.
+Every action from adding a new record to granting a doctor access is logged as a transaction.
 This provides a transparent history of all data access, making compliance checks and security audits straightforward and reliable.

 -----

-### References
+### References :-

 1) Chen, Y., Ding, S., Xu, Z., Zheng, H., & Yang, S. (2019).
 Blockchain-based medical records secure storage and medical service framework.
 Journal of medical systems, 43(1), 5.
 2) Azaria, A., Ekblaw, A., Vieira, T., & Lippman, A. (2016, August).
 Medrec: Using blockchain for medical data access and permission management.
 In 2016 2nd international conference on open and big data (OBD) (pp. 25-30).
 IEEE.